Resources and Documents

 4.2.3 Rental Team ID Check

-Certain tournaments may require that each player submits a Rental Team ID that contains a Battle Team that matches their Team List.
-It is the player’s responsibility to ensure the Rental Team ID is correct.
+Certain tournaments may require that each competitor submits a Rental Team ID that contains a Battle Team that matches their Team List.
+It is the competitor’s responsibility to ensure the Rental Team ID is correct.

 4.3 Illegally Manipulated Pokémon

-The use of external devices, such as a mobile app, to modify or create items or Pokémon in a player’s Battle Team is expressly forbidden.
-Players found to have Pokémon or items that have been tampered with may receive a Disqualification, regardless of whether the Pokémon or items belong to that player or were traded for.
+The use of external devices, such as a mobile app, to modify or create items or Pokémon in a competitor’s Battle Team is expressly forbidden.
+Competitors found to have Pokémon or items that have been tampered with may receive a Disqualification, regardless of whether the Pokémon or items belong to that competitor or were traded for.

 4.4 Reporting Illegal Manipulation